 Environmental Projects for Teens and Classrooms

-A junk removal logo with the words wild west junk removal written in yellow.Looking for a helpful project for teens on the environment?
+Seeking a helpful project for teens on environmental issues?
 Many of us learned about reducing, reusing, and recycling in school.
-These ideas can easily be used in a classroom project and shared with young people in the future.
-Several activities can help students learn how to apply these ideas daily.
+These ideas can be easily applied to a classroom project and shared with young people in the future.
+Several activities can help students learn how to use these ideas daily.

-You can find new uses for reuse and recycling by adding them to different student subjects.
-Many of these projects can work for any grade level.
+You can find new uses for reuse and recycling by incorporating them into various student subjects.
+Many of these projects can be adapted for use with any grade level.

 Environmental Classroom Projects: Observe how organic and inorganic materials decompose.